aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 These options are valid when using the web interface to select and execute the Lambda code.

+        --host &lt;hostname-or-ip-address&gt;       The hostname or IP address used for the test tool's web interface.
+                                                    Any host other than an explicit IP address or localhost (e.g. '*', '+' or 'example.com') binds to all public IPv4 and IPv6 addresses.
         --port &lt;port-number&gt;                  The port number used for the test tool's web interface.
         --no-launch-window                    Disable auto launching the test tool's web interface in a browser.